-revenues (taxes, user fees), administration (filling vacancies), and gender mainstreaming (gender action plan implementation);9 and (iv) implementing public awareness campaigns in areas of water conservation, sanitation, and hygiene.
-Output 3 will be supported by governance improvement and awareness consultants.
+wide performance-based urban governance improvement program for all 135 cities under CMA to improve financial management (audited accounts), municipal revenues (taxes, user fees), administration (filling vacancies), and gender mainstreaming (gender action plan implementation);9 and (iv) implementing public awareness campaigns in areas of water conservation, sanitation, and hygiene.
+Output 3 is supported by governance improvement and awareness consultants.

-Chennai city is the capital of Tamilnadu and is the fourth largest metropolitan city in India.
-5. The water supply and sewerage facilities are existing in Chennai city for more than a century.
-In 2011, the Chennai City has been expanded to 426 km2 from the existing 176 km2 by the merger of 42 adjacent Urban Local Bodies having a population of 67.27 Lakhs (as per 2011 Census).
+- 5. Chennai city is the capital of Tamilnadu and is the fourth largest metropolitan city in India.
+The water supply and sewerage facilities are existing in Chennai city for more than a century.
+In 2011, Chennai City has been expanded to 426 km2 from the existing 176 km2 by the merger of 42 adjacent Urban Local Bodies having a population of 67.27 Lakhs (as per 2011 Census).
 The entire erstwhile Chennai city had been provided with water supply and sewerage facilities.
 Hence, Chennai Metropolitan Water Supply & Sewerage Board (CMWSSB) has proposed to provide water supply and sewerage facilities in all the 42 added areas of Chennai city on par with erstwhile Chennai City.
-In the expanded Chennai city, at present providing Water Supply Scheme had been completed in 9 added areas and in 27 added areas Water Supply schemes are under implementation.
+At present providing Water Supply Scheme had been completed in 13 added areas and in 23 added areas Water Supply schemes are under implementation.
 For the balance 6 added areas, DPRs for providing Water Supply Scheme has been prepared.
-Now, under AMRUT and ADB financial assistance, it is proposed to take up the Water Supply Schemes in 4 added areas namely Mathur, Madipakkam, Jalladampettai and Uthandi covering an extent of 12.03 sg. km having road infrastructures for a total length of about 213 km.
-Subproject includes the following components: (i) water distribution station (WDS) at Mathur Zone II, which include 200 kl capacity underground tank (UGT), and 1200 kl capacity overhead tank (OHT), and a pump house, (ii) WDS at Madipakkam, which include 900 kl UGT, 5,000 kl OHT and a pump house, (iii) WDS at Jalladampettai, which include 200 kl UGT, 1,300 kl OHT, and a pump house, (iv) WDS at Uthandi, which include 200 kl UGT, 800 kl OHT, and a pump house, (v) distribution network of total length 219.80 km of ductile iron (DI) pipes of diameter 100-900 mm covering all four water supply schemes, and (vi) 23,716 nos. house service connections.
+Now, under AMRUT and ADB financial assistance, the Water Supply Schemes in 4 added areas namely Mathur, Madipakkam, Jalladampettai and Uthandi covering an extent of12.03 sq. km having road infrastructures for a total length of about 223 km have been taken up.
+Subproject includes the following components: (i) water distribution station (WDS) at Mathur Zone II, which include 200 kl capacity underground tank (UGT), and 1200 kl capacity overhead tank (OHT), and a pump house, (ii) WDS at Madipakkam, which include 900 kl UGT, 5,000 kl OHT and a pump house, (iii) WDS at Jalladampettai, which include 200 kl UGT, 1,300 kl OHT, and a pump house, (iv) WDS at Uthandi, which include 200 kl UGT, 800 kl OHT, and a pump house, (v) distribution network of total length 223.09 km of ductile iron (DI) pipes of diameter 100-900 mm covering all four water supply schemes, and (vi) 23,716 nos. house service connections.
 It is proposed to supply water from the existing 100 MLD capacity Desalination plants at Minjur and Nemmeli.
-By implementing this water supply scheme, the public of Mathur, Madipakkam, Jalladianpet and Uthandi will get protected water supply thereby the environmental and health condition of about 1.10 Lakh population residing in the sub project area will be improve.

-6. The Status of Water supply coverage in the added area of Chennai city, showing areas were water supply scheme has been completed, work under progress, proposed coverage under the present project proposal and the uncovered areas are shown in Figure 1.
+By implementing this water supply scheme, the public of Mathur, Madipakkam, Jalladampettai and Uthandi get protected water supply thereby the environmental and health condition of about 1.10 Lakh population residing in the sub project area are improved. - 6.
+The Status of Water supply coverage in the added area of Chennai city, showing areas were water supply scheme has been completed, work under progress, proposed coverage under the present project proposal and the uncovered areas are shown in Figure 1.

-9 Details of this component are included in the FAM and Technical Assistance Report. (accessible from the list of linked documents in Appendix 2 of the Report and Recommendation of the President to the Board of Directors).
+9 Details of this component are included in the FAM and Technical Assistance Report. (accessible from the list of linked documents in Appendix 2 of the Report and Recommendation of the Presidentto the Board of Directors).